Al Gore 1988 presidential campaign

 The 1988 presidential campaign of Al Gore, U.S. Senator of Tennessee and former House Representative began on April 11, 1987.
 He campaigned for President of the United States as a Democratic candidate in the 1988 presidential election, against Democratic candidates Joe Biden, Dick Gephardt, Paul Simon, Jesse Jackson, and Michael Dukakis (who eventually won the Democratic nomination).

-Despite eventual defeat, Gore (with a strong third place) was one of the front-runners that year.
+Age 39 at the time, Gore was described as the first serious young presidential candidate since John F. Kennedy in 1960.
+He was characterized as a political centrist aligned with many other Southern Democrats.
+Despite eventual defeat, Gore, who came in a third place, was one of the front-runners that year.
 Al Gore, at that time, represented the Southern Democrats and some of the Conservative Democrats in 1980s.

 Announcement

 On April 11, 1987, Senator Gore of Tennessee announced his candidacy.
-He stated that he believed he could offer, "clearer goals" than the other candidates.
-47th Texas Governor, Republican Rick Perry, who at the time was a Democrat, campaigned for Gore during the primaries.
-During the Democratic debate, Gore argued that his foreign policy platform was different from his rivals, but they disagreed. " 'I reject Gore's efforts to try to pin labels,' Representative Richard A. Gephardt of Missouri told reporters after the event."
-At the time of the announcement, Senator Gore was 39 years old, making him the "youngest serious Presidential candidate since John F. Kennedy."
+He stated that he believed he could offer "clearer goals" than the other candidates.